sgodoy17/pro-evolution/readme.md

 ```

 #### NOTE:
-For the case of sos-callback, we need to set up the localstack, you can set up easily with this [repo](https://github.com/sgodoy17/cencodock) that is already configured with the network of this cluster
+For the case of sos-callback api, we need to set up the localstack, you can set up easily with this [repo](https://github.com/sgodoy17/cencodock) that is already configured with the network of this cluster

 The default endpoint for this is localhost/127.0.0.1